MaximilianKoestler/hcloud-openapi/README.md

 - API-friendly tag names
 - Unique `operationId`s

-As an added benefit, mainly from use of common components, the improved spec is much smaller (945 KB vs 2.291 MB) than the original.
+As an added benefit, mainly from use of common components, the improved spec is much smaller (1.162 MB vs 2.902 MB) than the original.

 ## Further Reading